 View

-The Rosamond Gifford Zoo (Mahmoud Suhail/AdobeStock)
+The Rosamond Gifford Zoo (Photo courtesy of Mahmoud Suhail/AdobeStock)

 Cardholders at (OCPL) can to county parks like Beaver Lake Nature Center, Highland Forest, Jamesville Beach and even the Rosamond Gifford Zoo.
 Library patrons can also get New York State Empire Passes for state parks across the state.